myseq/Lab21/alpha/README.md

 ### What's included
 - IaaS provisioning
   - creating 5 VM hosts
+  - create ansible hosts file
 - SysAdm operation (Ansible playbooks)
-  - create ansible hosts file
   - check if all the hosts are online
+  - run ad hoc command at all hosts
-  - check disk space usage
+  - check disk space usage with playbook
   - update and upgrade packages for all hosts
   - reboot and shutdown